twosigma/beakerx/README.md

 ## Attribution

-The kernel is derived from https://github.com/lappsgrid-incubator/jupyter-groovy-kernel, but has been rewritten in Java and refactored.
+The kernel is originally derived from https://github.com/lappsgrid-incubator/jupyter-groovy-kernel, but has been rewritten in Java and refactored.
 The Java support uses Adrian Witas org.abstractmeta.toolbox.